vkumpost/biolum/README.md

 This repository contains all code and data used in our publication.

 ## Installation
 Julia can be downloaded at https://julialang.org/.
-To install necessery dependencies, start Julia, navigate yourself into the project folder by running `cd("my/path/to/biolum")`, and then either instantiate a package enviroment by running `] activate .` and `] instantiate` or just run `include("install.jl")` which will run `install.jl` script that will install all needed packages in the global enviroment.
+To install necessery dependencies, start Julia, navigate yourself into the project folder by running `cd("my/path/to/biolum")`, and then instantiate a package enviroment by running `] activate .` and `] instantiate`.

 This project was written in Julia for VSCode (https://www.julia-vscode.org/).
 Other popular editors include an Atom extension Juno (https://junolab.org/) and Jupyter notebooks (https://jupyter.org/).